FemtoEmacs/Sumerian/README.md

 </p>

 ## First Rectangle
 The Ur-Nammu 9 document is divided into eight rectangles.
 In the first rectangle, the text 𒀭𒋀𒆠 is written, which is the Sumerogram for the name of Nanna, the god of the Moon.
-The 𒀭 symbol is read as DIG̃IR and is determinative for deity.
+The 𒀭 symbol is read as AN (or DIG̃IR) and is determinative for deity.
 We will learn in the next paragraph that this word is in the dative case; therefore, the translation of the rectangle is "**For Nanna.**"

 <table>
  <tr>